 Less than a year later, when the Bitcoin price spiked to 105 USD, New York Magazine also took a shot at the currency in an article titled, “Bitcoin Sees the Grim Reaper.”
 Journalist Kevin Roose’s first sentence is “Bitcoin’s path to the grave has always been fairly clear to me.”
 His article ends, “It probably won’t be long before even some Bitcoin diehards consider packing it in.”
 Four years later, at the height of Bitcoin mania in December 2017, Roose published a second article, this time in the New York Times, stating that he was wrong.
 Unfortunately for Roose, he unloaded the Bitcoin he’d bought in 2013 long before he realized his error.

-At the very peak of the 2017 Bitcoin craze, Paul Krugman, the economist and New York Times columnist echoed Warren Buffett in an interview, saying that Bitcoin was a bubble.
+- At the very peak of the 2017 Bitcoin craze, Paul Krugman, the economist and New York Times columnist echoed Warren Buffett in an interview, saying that Bitcoin was a bubble.
 He reiterated that opinion a month later in a column, comparing cryptocurrency to the tulip mania of 1635.
 True, shortly after that Bitcoin began its dramatic decline from its steep heights, dropping from 20,000 USD to 3,000 USD within the span of a year.
 But only a few months after it bottomed back out, the Bitcoin price was back up to 10,000 USD.
 It may be that Bitcoin became overhyped too fast in 2017, but steady prices across the summer of 2019 show that Bitcoin is far from dead.
 Many Bitcoiners have noted that the frequent “bubble” criticism doesn’t hold water, as no previous financial bubbles have not only survived but reinflated after bursting, many times over.